al3xandr3/al3xandr3.github.io/_posts/2010-05-22-clojure-selenium2-crawler-cov3.md

   - automation
   - clojure
   - webcrawler
-intro: "Have been playing around with selenium and clojure for a while, and now that selenium 2 is in beta ended up making a little web crawler library called cov3."
+intro: "A selenium 2 based web crawler library called cov3, in clojure"
 ---

 Have been playing around with selenium and clojure for a while, and now that selenium 2 is in beta ended up making a little web crawler library called